How to Use the Command 'git rev-list' (with examples)

 Explanation:

-• commit: Specifies the commit from which we want to list the merge commits.
+• commit: Refers to the specific commit hash where you want to trace merge commits.

 Use case 5: Print the number of commits since a specific tag